What is a blue plaque scheme?

 How is a decision made?

 All submissions will be reviewed by a panel of representatives from the following Council services: Culture, Arts and Heritage, Libraries, Economy, Planning, Facilities, Skills and Careers, Events and PR.
-They will then be ratified by the Portfolio holder for Culture and Communities.
+They will then be ratified by the Portfolio Holder for Culture and Communities.

 The following decisive factors will be taken into account: